gustavosoares/aws_pocketknife/README.md

 # Aws Pocketknife

-Rake tasks to make aws administration a little bit easier and quicker from the command line than using the aws console.
+Command line tools to make aws administration a little bit easier and quicker than using the aws console.
-These rake tasks are also handy if you have multiple aws accounts to manage, since you can't have multiple tabs open for different accounts.
+These commands are also handy if you have multiple aws accounts to manage, since you can't have multiple tabs open for different accounts in a web browser.
 The only way would be to use diffente browsers or open incognito windows.

 The aws cli allows you to setup profiles for each account. (see http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles)
 After creating the profiles, you just export the environment variable AWS_PROFILE to specify the account you wish to use.